KSheeds1/Gym-Rat-Dictionaries/README.md

 ## **Heroku Deployment:**
 This project was deployed using Heroku.
-Heroku is a platform as a service that enables developer to build, run and operate applications entirely in the cloud.
+Heroku is a PAAS (platform as a service) that enables developer to build, run and operate applications entirely in the cloud.
 Heroku integrates with GitHub to make it easy to deploy code living on GitHub to apps running on Heroku.

 ### Prior to creating the Heroku application:
 Before creating the Heroku application, you must first set up two files which Heroku needs to run the app